Religion, Philosophy and Ethics

 Celebrating successes in this subject

 We celebrate success in religion, philosophy and ethics in a number of ways.
 We use individual feedback to students on work and often work is displayed on the walls of the religion, philosophy and ethics rooms.
-Work is also up on display in the corridors around these rooms and on the TV outside F11.

 We also use the school rewards structure including the awarding of Bronze, Silver and Gold Awards and subject prizes in the Achievement Evenings.
 We also try to contact home regularly through calls and postcards.